 Curtains can definitely be a fun way to decorate and enhance a room, but there’s no need to spend a fortune (just don’t forget to hang them high!).

-So tell me, which one of these DIY curtain hacks will you attempt?
+So tell me, which one of these DIY curtain hacks will you/have you attempt(ed)?